CHESTERTOWN, Md. — A man and his pet are dead after a Valentine's Day home explosion on Maryland's Eastern Shore.

 Heaps is a longtime member of Ducks Unlimited, a non-profit wetlands conservation organization that restores and manages habitats for North American waterfowl.

-His wife Patti, their children, and grandchildren were in a separate area of the house when the explosion occurred, allowing them to safely escape.
+Heaps is survived by his wife Patti, their children, and grandchildren, all of whom were in a separate area of the house when the explosion occurred, allowing them to safely escape.

 Investigators believe Heaps was operating near a wood stove at the time.